Olubukola-Yewande/Student-Mental-Health/README.md

 6.Export Data: Download selected data for further analysis.

-<h3>The Analysis</h3><br>
+<h3>The Analysis for Depression</h3><br>
-On depression page, these are the following analysis:<br>

-**1. What is the total number of students?** <br>
+**1. What is the Total Number of Students?** <br>
 This is an important KPI in this analysis and in getting the total number of students, I did a count of marital status column.
 This is because the dataset did not have a unique column.
 I believe that by counting the marital status column, I will get the total number of students which I did.

-**2. The count of students with depression by marital status.** <br>
+**2. The count of Students with Depression by Marital Status.** <br>
 This analysis shows the counts of student experiencing depression, grouped by their marital status.
 In getting the count of depression by marital status, I did a count of depression by marital status.
 I put marital status on the Y axis and depression count on the X asxis.<br>
 For the depression count,  NO rate is higher than the YES rate.
 This means that, a larger percentage of students are not experiencing depression.
-With this, I discovered that students who are not experiencing depression are the unmarried students, while for those who are experiencing depression, the unmarried students are higher than the married ones.<br> Therefore, marital is not responsible for the depression of students.
+With the NO rate I discovered that students who are not experiencing depression are the unmarried students, while for those who are experiencing depression, the unmarried students are higher than the married ones.<br> Therefore, marital is not responsible for the depression of students.

+**3. Students with Depression by CGPA**
+This report tries to show the depression rate by CGPA.
+I did a count of depression by CGPA.I put depression on the Y axis, while CPGA is on the X axis.
+There are different ranges of CGPA in the dataset which are 0 - 1.99, 2.00 - 2.49, 2.50 - 2.99, 3.00 - 3.449, 3.50 - 4.00.
+Students in the CGPA range of 0 - 2.49 were not expereincing depression at all.
+The depression rate started from 2.50 - 4.00.
+It got to its peak in 3.00 - 3.49.<br>
+The insights I got from this is that students whose CGPA are high are experiencing depression but students in the CGPA range of 3.00 - 3.49 are experiencing more depression followed by those in the range of 3.50 - 4.00.

+**4 Students with Depression by Age.**
+This report shows the count of students experiencing depression, grouped by their age.
+I calculated the count of depression by age.
+I put age on the X axis, while I put the count of depression on te Y axis.<br>
+The age range if from 18 to 24.
+Students who are 18 and 19 are experiencing more depression.
+The depression rate from 20 to 22 years is balanced.
+From age  23 to 24, the depression rate is high.

+**5 Students with Depression by Course**
+There are over 20 courses in the dataset.
+The insights gotten from this is that Engineering and BCS() has more depression rate comparared to other courses like Mathematics, Law etc.<br>
+This means that students who are in Engineering and BCS department are experiencing higher depression rate compared to other courses.

+**6 Stduents with Depression by Specialist Visits** Students who are not experiencing depression are not visiting a specialist.
+This is understandable because since they are not experiencing depression, there is no need for them to visit specialists.<br>
+From the depression count, those who have no depression did not visit specialists but for those who are experiencing depression, only a few of them visited specialists while a larger percentage of them did not visit any specialist.

 **3. The rate of panic attack by specialists consultation.** <br>
-This report calculates the rate of panic attacks among students, categorized by the specialist consultant they consulted.
-I calculated the count of panic attacks by specialist consuktation.<br>
+This report calculates the rate of panic attacks among students, categorized by their specialist visits.
+I calculated the count of panic attacks by specialist consultation.<br> From the depression count, those who have no depression did not visit specialists but for those who are experiencing depression, only a few of them visited specialists while a larger percentage of them did not visit any specialist.

-**4. The count of panic attack by age.** <br>
-This analysis displays the count of students experiencing panic attacks, grouped by age.
-I calculated the count of panic attacks by age.
-I put the age on the X axis and put the panic attack count on the Y axis.<br>

 **5. Count of depression by age.** <br>
 This report shows the count of students experiencing depression, grouped by their age.
 I calculated the count of deprssion by age.
 I put age on the X axis, while I put the count of depression on te Y axis.<br>